hillu/local-log4j-vuln-scanner/README.md

 Also included is a simple patch tool that can be used to patch out bad classes from JAR files by rewriting the ZIP archive structure.

-Binaries for x86_64 Windoes, Linux, MacOSX for tagged releases are provided via the [Releases](https://github.com/hillu/local-log4j-vuln-scanner/releases) page.
+Binaries for x86_64 Windows, Linux, MacOSX for tagged releases are provided via the [Releases](https://github.com/hillu/local-log4j-vuln-scanner/releases) page.